Scrutiny Committee - Friday 2 May 2025, 10:30am - West Yorkshire Combined Authority Webcasting

 Geraldine Carter - 1:40:42

-the Mayor say thatshe would like us to be involved in looking at it across the piece to see whether something's
+to scrutinise and not scrutinise because it was interesting to hear the Mayor say thatshe would like us to be involved in looking at it across the piece to see whether something's

 going to work but yet we're not allowed to see what goes on before it gets.
 Did you get